This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 Fry chicken in batches until nicely golden brown and crispy, and the internal temperature of the chicken reaches 165 F.

 The cooking time will vary, but should take between 10-14 minutes, depending on the size/type of chicken pieces.

 Note: For best results, allow oil temperature to come back up between batches.
 When the oil isn’t hot enough, your batter will absorb too much oil, and can turn out greasy, rather than crispy!

 Transfer cooked chicken to a plate, wire rack, or pan lined with paper towels, to soak up excess oil.

-The best way to reheat is in an air fryer, but an oven or microwave will do if you don’t have one.
+The best way to reheat the next day is in an air fryer, but an oven or microwave will do if you don’t have one.

 Alternate Cooking Instructions

 Not wanting to mess around with the deep frying process, or just want to use less oil?
 There are different ways to cook it!

 You can bake this “fried” chicken recipe, or use an air fryer.
 Here’s how:

 Baked Gluten Free Fried Chicken